Mungert69/FreeNetworkMonitorBlog/content/posts/quantumcryptographymonitoringtools.md

 categories: ["Quantum Security", "Encryption"]
 featured: false
 draft: false
+questions:
+  - "How do I set up monitoring for a quantum-encrypted gateway using the Quantum Network Monitor Assistant?"
+  - "What specific metrics does the Quantum Network Monitor Assistant track for quantum endpoints?"
+  - "Can I review historical quantum encryption events like cipher fallback occurrences?"
+  - "How can I update my quantum encryption monitoring settings, such as increasing the handshake timeout?"
+  - "Why is it important to monitor quantum-specific metrics in network security?"
+answers:
+  - "To set up monitoring, you add your quantum-secured gateway as a host with the 'quantum' endpoint using the add_host function.
+This configuration tracks quantum-specific metrics like cryptographic handshake health and key exchange latency.
+An example JSON setup includes specifying the address, endpoint as 'quantum', timeout, and your email for alerts."
+  - "The assistant tracks metrics such as quantum cryptographic handshake time (latency of key negotiations), cipher suite compliance (ensuring only quantum-safe ciphers are used), protocol health and fallback detection (to prevent downgrade to legacy encryption), alert flags for non-quantum cryptography detection, and the agent location validating the handshake."
+  - "Yes, you can retrieve historical monitoring data for your quantum endpoints by specifying a date range with the get_host_data function.
+This allows you to audit all quantum status events, including any fallback or protocol anomalies, to verify compliance and assess your cryptographic posture over time."
+  - "You can update your monitoring configuration anytime using the edit_host function.
+For example, to increase the handshake timeout to 90 seconds, you would send an updated JSON configuration with the new timeout value.
+This dynamically adjusts your monitoring profile to reflect changes in your quantum encryption setup."
+  - "Monitoring quantum-specific metrics ensures that your encryption protocols remain quantum-safe, preventing vulnerabilities from outdated or non-quantum ciphers.
+It helps detect handshake instabilities, protocol downgrades, and other anomalies unique to quantum encryption, keeping your network secure as quantum technologies evolve."
 ---
 As organizations adopt quantum encryption as a new security standard, network monitoring practices must evolve to address emerging metrics and potential threats unique to this field.
 In this blog post, we’ll walk through how a user can leverage the [Quantum Network Monitor Assistant](https://readyforquantum.com/?assistant=open) to monitor quantum-encrypted systems and track the most relevant and impactful metrics.